darlatan/thgtoa/guide.md

 Personally, for now, I would recommend Mullvad due to personal experience.

-**I would not recommend ProtonVPN as much because they do require an e-mail for registration unlike Mullvad, iVPN, and Safing.**
+**I would not recommend ProtonVPN as much because they do require an e-mail for registration unlike Mullvad, iVPN, and Safing.
+Proton also has a tendency to require phone number verification for users who register over Tor.**

 How does this work?